Park Rules

 The main lawns operate on a rotating schedule from mid-May to September, accessible Wednesday through Sunday.
 The Glade lawn is available Wednesday through Sunday during performances and food and beverage activations.
 Lawns are closed for maintenance every Monday and Tuesday (excluding holidays) and may also be closed due to precipitation or extreme heat.

-Is the Park Accessible?
+Is the park accessible?

 Yes.
 Our entire park is ADA compliant.
 Our Visitor Experience staff are also equipped to support access needs to ensure that all guests have the most enjoyable park experience possible.
 All programs, performances, and activities are designed with accessibility needs in mind.
 ASL and audio description will be provided for select performances throughout the season.
 To learn more about our accessibility offerings visit our accessibility page.

-Are there Public Bathrooms on Little Island?
+Are there public bathrooms on Little Island?

 Yes.
 Our restrooms, including an ADA accessible all-gender restroom, are located near The Glade just past the South Bridge entrance to the park.
 We encourage patrons to use any restroom that best aligns with their gender.